in

 Sofas, on the other hand, could be useful for sleeping due to their length.
 Some sofas also have a built-in feature that allows them to transform into a bed.

-Couches are mostly used for sitting, however, they may also be used to sleep on, but not for tall people.
+Couches are primarily used for sitting; however, they may also be used to sleep on, but not for tall people.
 Couches are commonly seen in living rooms, lounges, family rooms, hotels, pubs, and business offices, among other places.

-It is made up of three parts: the frame, which is often composed of lumber, plastic, or metal, the cushioning, and the covering.
+It is made up of three parts: the frame, cushioning, and covering with the frame often composed of lumber, plastic, or metal.

 Is A Sofa Smaller Than A Couch?